 This Valentine’s Day, Two Women Who Suffered Broken Hearts Are Reunited with the St. Francis Doctors Who Saved Them

-Roslyn, New York, February 14, 2017 – One is in her 20’s, the other in her 90’s, yet they have one thing in common: both are lucky to be alive thanks to doctors at St. Francis Hospital, the Heart Center®.
-It will be all hearts and flowers this Valentine’s Day at the Hospital when two women are reunited with the doctors who mended their broken hearts
+Roslyn, New York – One is in her 20s, the other in her 90s, yet they have one thing in common: both are lucky to be alive, thanks to doctors at St. Francis Hospital, The Heart Center®.
+It will be all hearts and flowers this Valentine’s Day at the

 The dynamic duo will be bringing their favorite MDs tokens of their heartfelt appreciation.
 They include:

 - Jessica Arnone, a 23-year-old fashion account executive from Merrick, who suffered a nearly fatal case of the flu that triggered myocarditis, an inflammation that can cause rapid heart failure.
-But thanks to George Petrossian, M.D., Director of Interventional Cardiac Procedures, Jessica was saved after he put a needle in her chest to drain the fluid.
+But thanks to Director of Interventional Cardiac Procedures George Petrossian, MD, Arnone was saved, after he put a needle in her chest to drain the fluid.
 She revived without suffering any heart damage.

-“These two women are living testaments to the top-notch cardiac care we provide here at St. Francis, which is New York State’s only specialty designated heart hospital,” says Ruth E. Hennessey, EVP and Chief Administrative Office.
-“As health care providers, we can’t think of a better way to commemorate Valentine’s Day.”
+“These two women are living testaments to the top-notch cardiac care we provide here at St. Francis, which is New York State’s only specialty designated heart hospital,” said Executive Vice President and Chief Administrative Officer Ruth E. Hennessey.
+“As